 What is pressure urticaria?

 Pressure urticaria is uncommon but probably not rare.
 It is a chronic disease with a mean duration of 9 years.
-The peak age of onset is in the 20's and 30's.
+The peak age of onset is in the 20s and 30s.
+It is also called delayed-pressure urticaria/angioedema.

 What are the symptoms of pressure urticaria?